contentful/contentful.php/README.md

 }
 ```

-### Using this SDK with the Preview API
+### Using this library with the Preview API

-This SDK can also be used with the Preview API.
+This library can also be used with the Preview API.
 In order to do so, you need to use the Preview API access token, available on the same page where you get the Delivery API token, and tell the client to use the different API:

 ``` php
 $options = \Contentful\Delivery\ClientOptions::create()